Module 08: Generation

 1. Greedy Decoding

-Always pick the token with the highest probability - simple but can be repetitive.
+Always pick the token with the highest probability - simple but often repetitive.

 Pros: Deterministic, coherent output Cons: Boring, repetitive, can get stuck in loops